boaks/zephyr-coaps-client/README.md

 The demo client is intended as groundwork for your own ideas.
 "Out-of-the-box" this application is useful to easily check, if mobile IoT works at the locations and environment you want to use it.
 The demo reports also some details about the mobile networks functions.
 To build products and applications on this protocol stack requires to implement a production client and to adapt the coap-server for your function.
 The demo targets therefore people, which are already common with [zephyr](https://www.zephyrproject.org/), or, even better, common with the development for the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) itself.
-Without that knowledge it will be more time consuming to make benefit out of this demo.
+Without that knowledge it will be time consuming to make benefit out of this demo.

 **Note:**
 The demo client is considered to use CoAP/DTLS 1.2 CID.
 Without server-side support for DTLS 1.2 CID, it will not work proper.
 Please ensure, that your server supports that.